Grand Portage, Minnesota

-Grand Portage is an unorganized territory in Cook County, Minnesota, United States, on Lake Superior, at the northeast corner of the state near the border with northwestern Ontario.
-The population was 565 at the 2010 census.
+Grand Portage is an unorganized territory in Cook County, Minnesota, United States, on Lake Superior, at the northeastern corner of the state near the border with northwestern Ontario.
+The population was 616 at the 2020 census.
 The unincorporated community of Grand Portage and the Grand Portage Indian Reservation are both located within Grand Portage Unorganized Territory of Cook County.

 The adjacent Grand Portage National Monument, designated a National Monument in 1958, lies entirely within the boundaries of the Grand Portage Ojibwe Indian Reservation.
 The reconstructed depot celebrates fur trade and Ojibwe ways of life.
 The British North West Company built its inland headquarters at Grand Portage; the post was active until 1802.

 Grand Portage is home to passenger ferries that provides access from the community to Isle Royale National Park, meaning Minnesota has access to the U.S. state of Michigan.

 Geography

 According to the United States Census Bureau, the unorganized territory has a total area of 498.7 km2, of which 192.2 km2 is land and 306.5 km2 (61.46%) is water.

 Minnesota State Highway 61 (Old U.S. Highway 61) serves as a main route in the area.